DeveloperKSD/B064-problem1/README.md

 # SaaS Migration AI Assistant

 An AI-powered assistant designed to help with SaaS migration workflows.
-This project uses an agent-based architecture with memory, policies, and tools, and integrates with the Gemini API.
+This project uses an agentic AI memory, policies, and tools, and integrates with the Gemini API.

 ## Project Architecture